3TUSK/LC-Sharp/Specifications.md

   - Run Step Once: Executes the current instruction.
 Waits for input if needed.
   - Run Step Over: Stores the current address of the PC (one index ahead) and executes instructions until that point is reached.
 Waits for input if needed.
 - Debug
+  - Set Scroll: A text view allowing the user to set the current scroll position
-  - Set PC: A text view allowing the user to set the PC
+  - Set PC: A text view allowing the user to set the PC and reset the FSM's status if it was halted for any reason.
-  - Write Instruction: A text view allowing the user to assemble an instruction directly into memory.
+  - Assemble Debug Code: A text view allowing the user to assemble instructions directly into memory.
 - Output
   - A read-only text view containing the program's output.
   - The DSR is checked during the main loop and any output is read from DDR and sent to this view.